berkaybakac/teknik-servis-html/README.md

 # Technical Service Website (HTML + CSS + JavaScript)

-This project is a fast, responsive, and SEO-optimized landing website tailored for businesses offering technical repair and maintenance services.
-Built entirely with HTML, CSS, and vanilla JavaScript, it is lightweight, mobile-first, and deployable on any static hosting platform.
+This project is a fast, mobile-first, and SEO-optimized landing website built for businesses offering technical repair and maintenance services.
+It is developed using static HTML, CSS, and lightweight client-side JavaScript to support dynamic interactions such as query-based routing.
+The site is fully responsive, easy to deploy on any static hosting platform, and optimized for high performance.

 ## Features